 Building a successful blog is very rewarding, but can come with some pitfalls.
 Knowing some basics will set you up for success and can boost your growth considerably.
+Here are 8 blogging mistakes to look out for.

 1: Setting yourself an unrealistic publishing schedule